heliusblackstar/freekb/35f10a38-78cb-47bd-a3b3-dfe21b65ef17/index.md

 Try 3C a few times until you feel confident about reading your batteries voltage.
 You can try this over the course of the first day with your light to watch the slow decrease in voltage.
 It's helpful to know the voltage of the cell, so that you know when to charge, and how much energy you have left.

+Shortcuts we know so far:
+Adjusting brightness:
+OFF --> 1C = Turn on with last used brightness level
+OFF --> 1H = Low mode
+OFF --> 2C = High mode
+OFF --> 2H = Momentary high mode

+Utility stuff:
+**OFF --> 3C = Battery voltage check.
+Does 1x then turns off if in Simple UI, will repeat endlessly on Advanced UI.**

+Adjusting brightness:
+ON --> 1C = Turn off
+ON --> 1H = Increase brightness.
+Release and 1H again within 1 second to decrease brightness.
+ON --> 2H = Decrease brightness.
+ON --> 2C = Goto ceiling.
+2C will return you to previous level.
+1H will decrease brightness.

 ## Lesson 6: Post off voltage display
 This presumes your light has either auxiliary LEDs, or an RBG backlight under the button.
 To tell, turn the light on, then off.
 If immediately after turning off your light, for about 4 seconds you see a color (most likely it will be blue or green) coming from underneath your button or from tiny LEDs at the front of the light, then you have one or both of these.